-Parent Evaluation of Program
+Parent Evaluation Of Program

-Once a year, parents/guardians will be given a program satisfaction survey to gain important feedback regarding their child's and family's experience with the preschool program.
-The information gathered from the survey will be reviewed with preschool staff to enhance and improve services.
+Once a year, parents/guardians will be given a program satisfaction survey to gain important feedback regarding their child's and family's experience with the GCA program.
+The information gathered from the survey will be reviewed with school staff in an effort to enhance and improve services.